keymetrics/doc-pm2/ch/plus/guide/modules.md

 ### Module entry point

 This is the index.js file (declared in the package.json in the apps section):
-The pmx.initModule takes a range of options to configure the module display in Keymetrics or to override the PID monitored by PM2:
+The pmx.initModule takes a range of options to configure the module display in PM2 Plus or to override the PID monitored by PM2:

 ```javascript
 var pmx     = require('pmx');